geoserver/geoserver/doc/en/user/source/webadmin/tilecache/layers.rst

 Add or remove cached layers
 ---------------------------

 The list of layers displayed on this page is typically the same or similar as the full list of layers known to GeoServer.
-However, however it may not be desirable to have every layer published in GeoServer also have a cached layer component.
+However, it may not be desirable to have every layer published in GeoServer also have a cached layer component.
 In this case, simply check the box next to the layer to remove, and click on :guilabel:`Remove selected cached layers`.
 The layer will be removed from GeoWebCache, and the disk cache for this layer will be entirely removed.

 .. warning:: The deletion of the tile cache is not undoable.